danijelt/MC3/README.md

-# tictactoe
+# MC3
-College project.
+College project, Tic-tac-toe.
 Written in PHP and JavaScript.